wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 from 2020 in Brazil

 <a target="_blank" href="https://owasp.org/www-project-pygoat/">
-PyGoat</a> is written using Python with Django web framework.
+OWASP's PyGoat</a> is written using Python with Django web framework.
 Its code intentionally contains both traditional web application vulnerabilities (i.e. XSS, SQLi) and <a target="_blank" href="https://wilsonmar.github.io/owasp-testing">OWASP vulnerabilities</a>
 The top 10 OWASP vulnerabilities in 2020 are: